|

 used by the record company was a cartoon Oscar 'statuette' (presumably a likeness

-of the singer), which allowed the Reaction record company to issue advertisements
+of the singer), which allowed Reaction to publish advertisements

 alluding to the Hollywood Oscars: 'Reaction now award you...
 Oscar Club